Here are some ways to create lasting holiday memories without breaking the bank.

 3. Celebrate a lost family tradition or research and plan a new one.
 This is the year to go to your parents' church or temple, or to find a soul-enhancing experience that will become your tradition.
 Join a New Age church.
 Meditate by candlelight.
 The root of all December holidays is an urge to find safety and light in the cold, long nights of winter.
 Find a ritual that helps you feel peace.

 5. Get the family together.
 Yes, even the ones you may not be so fond of.
-This is an opportunity to heal old emotional wounds, bond with kinfolk and connect with your roots.
-When I asked my 11-year-old what her favorite thing about Christmas was, she didn't miss a beat: "Family," she said.
-Then she paused for a nanosecond and followed up with: "Presents!"
+This is an opportunity to heal old emotional wounds, bond with kinfolk, and connect with your roots.
+When I asked my 11-year-old what is her favorite thing about Christmas, she didn't miss a beat when she said, "Family."
+Then she paused for a nanosecond and followed up with, "Presents!"

 8. With the kids out of school and amusement parks being pricey, this is your chance to explore the museums in your own city.
 You might be pleasantly surprised to see how much kids can get out of an art museum.

 9. Graham cracker gingerbread houses.
 My tummy is full with one as I write this.
 Enough said.